Columbidae

-In English, the smaller species tend to be called "doves" and the larger ones "pigeons".
-However, the distinction is not consistent, and does not exist in most other languages.
-Historically, the common names for these birds involve a great deal of variation among the terms.
-The bird most commonly referred to as just "pigeon" is the domestic pigeon, which is common in many cities as the feral pigeon.
+In colloquial English, the smaller species tend to be called "doves", and the larger ones "pigeons", although the distinction is not consistent, and there is no scientific separation between them.
+Historically, the common names for these birds involve a great deal of variation.
+The bird most commonly referred to as "pigeon" is the domestic pigeon, descendant of the wild rock dove, which is a common inhabitant of cities as the feral pigeon.